 Depending upon where the vehicle is situated, we can carry out a free probate valuation of your family classic car.

-Just send us an email to: email@example.com with details of the make, model and your contact phone number and we will get in touch.
+Just send us an email to: firstname.lastname@example.org with details of the make, model and your contact phone number and we will get in touch.

 Due to presure from green groups and some farmers, most fuel sold in the UK now contains 5% ethanol.
 This is OK for modern cars but is best avoided on cars that are not used daily or those which were manufactured before 1980.
 5% ethanol might just be OK for an old vehicle but there is a risk in using it and we do know that in higher quantities, it can block fuel lines and dissolve gaskets.

 Three cheers then for Esso, whose super-unleaded petrol contains no ethanol whatsoever, outside of Devon and Cornwall.

 So, unless you are in the South West, go Esso Super.
 It really is "the sign of happy motoring".

 "HEALTH AND SAFETY" WAFFLE IS DRIVEL

 Each year a number of second-rate classic car event organisers insist that classic car owners must arrive at their shows with their cars by some ridiculous early hour, like 9.00 or 9.30am, failing which they will not be admitted -and in addition -they sometimes insist that owners have to remain until a late hour, such as 5pm.

 When challenged about this, these berks often quote non-existent "health and safety" laws.

 Odd, isn't it, that at these very same shows the public are allowed to come and go at will with their cars, -with no safety concerns- but classic vehicle owners -without whom there would be no show- are treated in this appalling way.